 Hrovje joined O'Neill & Brennan in November 2020 shortly after losing his job in hospitality due to lockdown restrictions.
-He's been working as a Traffic Marshal on London Square's development in Brent Since February 2021.
+He's been working as a Traffic Marshall on London Square's development in Brent Since February 2021.

-What made you apply for the Traffic Marshal opportunity with O’Neill & Brennan?
+What made you apply for the Traffic Marshall opportunity with O’Neill & Brennan?

 What are your ambitions for the future?